Using ETFs and CEFs for Dividend Exposure

 EnergyXLE~3.5%Commodity volatility

-The durable lesson: Sector ETFs concentrate risk.
+The pattern that holds: Sector ETFs concentrate risk.
 REITs yield more than triple average stocks but mortgage REITs cut dividends repeatedly during 2022-2023 rate hikes.
 Diversification matters.

 Closed-End Funds (The Premium/Discount Game)